SAP-samples/teched2025-DA261/README.md

 ## Requirements

 The technical requirements to complete the exercises in this repository, including hardware and software specifications are taken care of by the provided systems used for the in-person Hands-on Workshop.
-Required _configuration tasks_ are outlined in the [Getting Started](exercises/ex0/) section.
+Required _configuration tasks_ are outlined in the [Getting Started - Prepare your working environment and tools](exercises/ex0/) section.

-Setup requirement instructions for pursuing this Hands-on Workshop in your local or trial / free-tier environment are documented in the [setup prerequisites](zappendix/setup_prerequisites.md)

 ## Exercises